cyanide-burnout/Click-a-Tool/README.md

 * getFloat32
 * getFloat64

-Also I am going to add support of UUIDs when it will be implemented in ClickHouse (https://github.com/ClickHouse/ClickHouse/issues/33756)
+Also I am going to add passing of UUIDs over MessagePack when it will be implemented in ClickHouse (https://github.com/ClickHouse/ClickHouse/issues/33756)

 ## Requirements